winery/winery/docs/dev/Configurationmanagment.md

 ### Using feature toggles
 The `FeatureToggleDirective` offers a way to use the configuration to toggle features on or off dynamically.
 Before using the directive in any html file it has to be imported first into the corresponding module.
-Additionally an enum in the component where the feature toggle will be used has to be created and declared with the FeatureEnum.
+Additionally an enum in the component where the feature toggle will be used has to be created and assigned the FeatureEnum which is part of the `wineryRepository.feature.direct.ts`.
+If a new feature is added, it also has to be added to the FeatureEnum cf. Figure 3.
+The string value for each feature has to be the same name as defined in the `WineryConfiguration` interface.
 ```typescript
 export enum FeatureEnum {
     Splitting = 'splitting', Completion = 'completion', Compliance = 'compliance',